ericklein/air_quality/readme.md

 - 083120: Need to add baseline readings for the SGP30 (EPROM, FLASH)

 ### Feature Requests
-- 090120: Add screen display support
-- 090620: LED blink encoded error messages for non-DEBUG and while(1) errors
+- 090620: P3, LED blink encoded error messages for non-DEBUG and while(1) errors
-- 090820: Optimize code
+- 090820: P1, Optimize code
-- 090820: After adding cloud db support, try backport to Arduino Ethernet board (enough memory?)
-- 090820: Switch to Adafruit M0 Datalogger and re-enable SDLOG
-- 091120: Use timedisplay routines for log string
+- 091120: P1, Use timedisplay routines for log string
-- 091320: Insert easily visible, detectable (-1) data points into data feed when sensors error during read
+- 091320: P1, Insert easily visible, detectable (-1) data points into data feed when sensors error during read
-- 091420: Try and move AIO keys to another group
+- 091420: P2, Try and move AIO keys to another group
+- 091420: P2, Switch to BME680 integrated sensor
+- 091420: P2, Switch to M0 Proto board and put BME680 in proto space there

 ### Questions
 - 090820: We are generating humidity, heat index, and absolute humidity?
+- 091420: eCO2 level never changes? (see baseline issue?)

 ### Revisions
 - 083120: First version based on merged sample code for sensors, SD.
 Ethernet code NOT working.